What the cluck? Chook rule sparks social media backlash

 Even with the licence, which involves a staff member assessing the property to make sure standards for keeping poultry are met, Kawerau urban residents are not allowed more than six chooks.

-Rules differ between councils regarding the distance chicken coops must be from a residence, ranging from two to 10 metres, but most generally stipulate the birds must not become a nuisance to neighbours through noise or smell.
+Rules differ between councils regarding the distance chicken coops must be from a residence, ranging from 2m to 10m, but most generally stipulate the birds must not become a nuisance to neighbours through noise or smell.
 Most do not allow roosters in urban areas due to the noise disturbance they cause.

 Kawerau District Council communications manager Tania Humberstone said the council introduced the licensing requirement into its bylaw in 2019 after public consultation.
 It came after receiving complaints about the noise and smell of poultry from neighbours.